Palestine

 Auditing Framework

-The Companies Law No. 12 of 1964 outlines mandatory audit requirements for entities in Palestine, but does not specify applicable auditing standards.
+The Companies Law No. 12 of 1964 outlines mandatory audit requirements for entities in Palestine but does not specify applicable auditing standards.
 Similarly, the Palestinian Capital Market Authority, Palestinian Stock Exchange, and the Palestinian Monetary Authority stipulate in their respective regulations that the audits of the financial statements of entities within their purview should be performed using international auditing standards, but the standards are also not specified.
-Draft amendments that were approved on January 27, 2019 require the adoption of ISA as issued by IAASB in conducting audits.
+Amendments that were approved on January 27, 2019, require the adoption of ISA as issued by IAASB in conducting audits.

 Only CPAs can practice as auditors.
-In order for an individual to offer auditing services in the jurisdiction, they must (i) obtain a university degree in accounting or related discipline; (ii) complete at least five years of practical experience in auditing (however, the number of years of practical experience required may vary depending on the level of education achieved); (iii) pass the CPA examination set by the BPA to receive the CPA qualification; (iv) obtain a license to practice as an auditor from the BPA; and (v) become a member of PACPA.
+For an individual to offer auditing services in the jurisdiction, they must (i) obtain a university degree in accounting or related discipline; (ii) complete at least five years of practical experience in auditing; (iii) pass the CPA examination set by the BPA to receive the CPA qualification; (iv) obtain a license to practice as an auditor from the BPA; and (v) become a member of PACPA.

 The BPA, which was established in accordance with Auditing Profession Law No. 9 of 2004, has the following regulatory responsibilities: (i) award licenses for the practice of auditing in the jurisdiction; (ii) draft regulations for the implementation of the law; (iii) verify fulfillment of initial professional development requirements and conduct the CPA examinations that must be passed to receive the CPA qualification and be granted an audit license; (iv) keep a record of licensed practicing and non-practicing auditors; (v) levy disciplinary penalties on auditors who violate regulations; and (vi) may set continuing professional development requirements.